jeancflanagan/jeancflanagan/about/index.md

 ## Copyright

-- Articles published exclusively on this website are licensed [CC BY-NC](http://creativecommons.org/licenses/by-nc/4.0/) (Creative Commons Attribution NonCommercial 4.0 License) by Jean Flanagan.
+- Articles published exclusively on this website are licensed <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">CC BY-NC (Creative Commons Attribution NonCommercial 4.0 License)</a> by Jean Flanagan.

 - Articles that were originally published elsewhere (whether archived here in full or represented by snippets) are subject to the copyright specified by those publishers.

-- Photos are by Jean Flanagan (unless otherwise attributed) and are licensed [CC BY-NC](http://creativecommons.org/licenses/by-nc/4.0/) (Creative Commons Attribution NonCommercial 4.0 License)
+- Photos are by Jean Flanagan (unless otherwise attributed) and are licensed <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">CC BY-NC (Creative Commons Attribution NonCommercial 4.0 License)</a>.

 - The site design is by Oliver Pattison and Jean Flanagan, all rights reserved.